 “There is a lot of literature about engaging fathers – we know what to do but we don’t systematically apply the principles."

-Not only did we discover a pressing need for change, we found a strong desire for change amongst men, health professionals and policy makers.
+Not only did we discover a pressing need for change, we found a strong desire for change amongst men, health practitioners and policy makers.